-Take Bob Mould of Hüsker Dü and Sugar.
+Take Bob Mould.
 He may still be an idol of 80s alternative rockers, but how much longer will that subculture exist?
 In a short time, the college radio jockeys of the mid-80s will be dead.
-Who will remember Bob Mould and worship his contributions, his influence?
+Who will remember Mould and his contributions, his influence?
 Niche music bloggers and a handful musicphiles, sure, but the mainstream has forgotten—if they ever even knew.

-In the context of religion, perhaps the death of worshippers portends the death of the god, or gods, too.
-Gods like being worshipped.
-It is how they derive power.
+The act of worship assigns power.
 What happens when the gods have fallen from lack of worship?
 What new gods will rise to take their place?
 American Gods by Neil Gaiman, examines this topic.

 American Gods opens in a prison.
 Shadow, our protagonist, is let out early because, the warden tells him, his wife, Laura, is dead.
 Later we learn that Laura has been having an affair with Shadow's best friend.
 Prison sentences strain even the best of marriages.